This October, I learned that I'd received the honor of receiving a travel scholarship to attend the Nobel Week events in Stockholm, Sweden.

-I was far beyond excited, and this is not the first opportunity the National Society of HIgh School Scholars has opened up to me.
-During my time as a member and an Ambassador, I've been fortunate to have had the opportunity to attend the multiple Scholar's Day events, connect with universities around the world, and apply for scholarships.
-NSHSS opens doors.
+I was far beyond excited, and this is not the first opportunity the National Society of High School Scholars has opened up to me.
+During my time as a member and an Ambassador, I've been fortunate to have had the opportunity to attend the multiple, connect with universities around the world, and apply for .

-From this experience I am inspired to go on to pursure further study abroad experiences in college, as well as to delve into a field of science that interests me.
+From this experience I am inspired to go on to pursue furtherin college, as well as to delve into a field of science that interests me.
 I have gained a further appreciation for other cultures and for the importance of undying curiosity that I hope I will carry with me always.
-Thank you NSHSS for allowing me these opportunites to grow and network; I look forward to what will come of my membership advantages in college!
+Thank you NSHSS for allowing me these opportunities to grow and network; I look forward to what will come of my !